Field of work

 - Inclusive Development Praxis: Djenana facilitates multistakeholder partnerships through verious international projects she has been involved in.
 Her expertise is in project and program planning, implementation, and evaluation by using human rights based approach.

 - Projects: Djenana is a Coordinator of the UTFORSK project Climate and Health: Interprofessional Learning, Innovation and Collaboration (IP LINC) 2025-2028.
-She is a member of the HVL team of an Erasmus+ Capacity Building in Higher Education Project Building Blended Master Programs in Rehabilitation in Kenya and Tanzania 2024-2027.
+She is a member of the HVL team of the Erasmus+ Project Health Equity through Education and Artificial Intelligence (HEQED AI) and the Erasmus+ Capacity Building in Higher Education Project Building Blended Master Programs in Rehabilitation in Kenya and Tanzania 2024-2027.
 She coordinated Erasmus+ Persons with Refugee Experience Education Project - Interprofessional (PREP IP), 2021-2024 and HKdir Universal Desing for Assessment Collaboratory.
 She Participated in Health Equity through Education for a sustainable society (HEQED), 2021-2024.

 - Service: Djenana volunteers at HVL and for local and international organizations.
 She is a member of the HVL AI group.
 She is a founding member of Women in Global Health Canada Chapter and Canadian Women in Global Health.
 She has been on the boards of the Learning Disability Association of Kingston, Accessibility for All and the Canadian Society for International Health.